danfuzz/samizdat/doc/parsing-in-samizdat.md

 function / closure, parsing braces enclose an anonymous parsing function / closure.

-A parsing function is a function which takes two parameters, a `yield` function and an `input` state, and it is expected to (a) call `yield` with a parsed value if parsing was successful, (b) *not* call `yield` at all if parsing failed, (c) return a replacement `input` state meant to reflect what was parsed (if anything).
+A parsing function is a function which takes two parameters: a `yield` function and an `input` state, and it is expected to (a) call `yield` with a parsed value if parsing was successful, (b) *not* call `yield` at all if parsing failed, and (c) return a replacement `input` state meant to reflect what was parsed (if anything).

-The input state is expected to be a list of to-be-parsed elements, such as characters for tokenization, or tokens for a tree parser.
+The input state is expected to be a list of to-be-parsed elements, such as characters for tokenization or tokens for a tree parser.

-If parsing succeeds and a value is `yield`ed, then the return value is expected to be a list of whatever input remained (including possibly the empty list).
+If parsing succeeds and a value is `yield`ed, then the return value is expected to be a list of whatever input remains (including possibly the empty list).

-If parsing failed (a value was not `yield`ed), then the return value is ignored.
+If parsing fails (a value was not `yield`ed), then the return value is ignored.

 ### Grouping